charlesliudev/EduMaster/README.md

 - You can generate the first required event by adding Students to the School: Students -> First Name -> Last Name -> Add Student.
 The new student will then be displayed into the "Enrolled-Students" table.
 - You can generate the second required event by adding Teachers to the School: Teachers -> First Name -> Last Name -> Add Teacher.
-The new student will then be displayed into the "Teachers" table.
+The new teacher will then be displayed into the "Teachers" table.
 - You can trigger the audio component of this application by clicking on any button!
 - You can automatically load the previous state of the application simply by opening it.
 - You can automatically save the state of the application by closing it.